 The food was amazing and it’s surprising how much food you can fit on a small backyard smoker such as the SQ36 with the second tier grate.

-I hope you enjoyed smelling all this, and I look forward to sharing more of my cooking adventures here on the blog.
+I hope you enjoyed “smelling” all of these delicious meats, and I look forward to sharing more of my cooking adventures here on the blog.

 PS.
-Click here to learn more about the Meadow Creek SQ36 Smoker in our online product catalog.
+See more photos of the SQ36 offset smoker in our online product catalog.